 ASPIE provides a space where AS adults (and partners/parents/friends) can meet, where we feel welcome, accepted and supported.
 We encourage each other to re-engage and join in various discussions and activities enabling us to rebuild our confidence and self-esteem and achieve our own individual goals, be they working towards education, training, employment or simply enjoying life.
 Essentially we are a social self-help and motivation group for adults with Asperger’s.

-To aid this we facilitate a variety of activities that members can join in and we have our own Australian psychologist and a counsellor who work with members individually as well as together to improve social and communication skills, help them understand themselves and the neurotypical world – what comes naturally to neurotypicals and not to aspies, allocating priorities and managing time etc.
+To aid this we facilitate a variety of activities that members can join in and we have our own counsellors who work with members individually as well as together to improve social and communication skills, help them understand themselves and the neurotypical world – what comes naturally to neurotypicals and not to aspies, allocating priorities and managing time etc.

 You are welcome to join us whether you have an official diagnosis, are on a waiting list or even self-diagnosed.
 You can come along alone or with a friend/ partner/parent accompanying you OR send your agent to check us out first!
 We want everyone to really feel like part of the group and welcome member’s opinions on how we should run the group, the direction we take and what we do.
 That said you are also welcome to come and just sit and observe what goes on!

 What our members say…

 “I’ve only been attending ASPIE for a few months but already it has made a big difference to me and, consequently, my life.
 Having the chance every week to ‘breathe’, relax and be myself around like minded people without feeling like I have to put on a performance or censor myself has greatly reduced my stress levels which in turn has reduced my general anxiety and allowed my confidence both in and outside of the group to grow.”